 The best way to experience Corocora is on horseback.
 The Llaneros ponies may be slight in stature but they certainly punch above their weight.

 "Lasting memories include riding with the wonderful Don Alvero and his incredible team of Llanero (Colombian cowboys) and herding cattle through the wetland savannah."

 Colombia is a country with a complicated past but a very bright future.
 It’s certainly true that it’s seeing a sharper rise in visitor numbers than any of its neighbours right now.
 Its landscapes alone are reason enough to visit: Andean peaks, tropical beaches, vast open plains and dense rainforests sitting 3,000 feet above sea level.

 Throw in one of South America’s prettiest colonial towns, remote coffee fincas high in the mountains, and a city-wide renaissance in food, art and hospitality, and it’s easy to see what the fuss is all about.

 Have questions?
 Our knowledgeable team of experts are on-hand to take your call or if you prefer by Zoom.
 Talk to us about your holiday dreams or challenge us with your travel conundrums.Get in touch

 Enjoy reading our colourful collection of travel blogs, insider journeys and first-person insights.
 Our articles are designed to fuel your wanderlust.
 Feeling inspired?
 Give us a call and our experts can start planning your next travel experience.

-We've waded through a plethora of new openings to bring you a round-up of the hottest hotels making a splash in far-flung lands, from Australasia to Costa Rica and the Amazon.
+We've waded through a plethora of new openings to bring you a round-up of the hottest hotels making a splash in far-flung lands, from Australasia to Myanmar and the Amazon.

 Booking with Bailey Robinson means access to the finest travel experiences.
 When planning your holiday we do all the hard work – in-depth research and meticulous organisation.
 You can be confident in the individual care for your holiday from your dedicated and experienced Personal Travel Designer and Concierge.